Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/Error_after_linking.md

 **Step 1**

-1. Error occured due to any reason after the channels are successfully linked on MM.
+1. Any error occured in the link after the channels are successfully linked on MM.

 **Expected**